mplattu/mock-smtp-3/README.md

 of current directory or (the one specified in `MOCK_SMTP_PATH`), after the SMTP socket is open.

+# Web Access

+There are following routes available:

+ - `/` - get the last email
+ - `/wait` - wait until there is a last email
+ - `/clear` - clear the last email

+Typical test pattern is:
+ 1. Make HTTP GET to `/clear` to remove the last email
+ 1. Make an action which sends email to the mock SMTP (e.g. send registration link)
+ 1. Make HTTP GET to `/wait` to make the get poll until the email is available

 # How to Run via Docker

 ```